Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 The 3 PM Caffeine Cutoff: Why Energy Drinks Are Ruining Your Sleep

-- Tryptophan-Rich Foods: Foods like turkey, chicken, eggs, and legumes contain tryptophan, an amino acid that's converted to serotonin and melatonin.
-Pair with carbs for better absorption.
+- Tryptophan-Rich Foods: Turkey, chicken, eggs, and legumes support serotonin and melatonin production — pair with carbohydrates for better absorption.

-- Avoid Late Meals: Eating within 2-3 hours of bedtime can cause acid reflux and discomfort.
-If hungry before bed, choose light snacks like a banana or handful of nuts instead of heavy meals.
+- Avoid Late Meals: Eating within 2-3 hours of bedtime causes acid reflux and elevated core temperature.
+Choose a light snack (banana, handful of nuts) if hungry.

-- Sugar and Energy Drinks: These cause blood sugar spikes and crashes that disrupt sleep.
-Even "sugar-free" options contain artificial sweeteners that can stimulate the nervous system.
+- Energy Drinks: These cause blood sugar spikes and crashes that fragment sleep.
+Even sugar-free options contain stimulants that activate the nervous system.

-A meta-analysis in Nutrients journal found that dietary interventions, particularly magnesium supplementation and avoiding late-night eating, improved sleep quality scores by 20-35% in adolescents.
+A meta-analysis in the Nutrients journal found that dietary interventions — particularly magnesium supplementation and avoiding late-night eating — improved sleep quality scores by 20-35% in adolescents.

 While the Gen Z sleep crisis is widespread, it is not irreversible.
-Small, consistent changes to daily habits can significantly improve sleep quality, energy levels, and mental health over time.
+Small, consistent changes can significantly improve sleep quality over time.

 Set a Digital Curfew

-Reducing screen use at least one hour before bedtime is one of the most effective ways to improve sleep.
-Turning off social media notifications, enabling night mode, and keeping phones out of the bedroom can help the brain transition into sleep mode naturally.
+Reduce screen use at least one hour before bedtime.
+Turn off social media notifications, enable night mode, and keep phones out of the bedroom.

 Manage Stress and Daily Overload

-Better time management during the day reduces the need for late-night studying or work.
-Techniques like planning tasks earlier, journaling before bed, and practicing deep breathing or meditation can lower stress levels and improve sleep onset.
+Better time management during the day reduces late-night studying.
+Plan tasks earlier, journal before bed, and practise deep breathing or meditation to lower cortisol levels before sleep.

 Use CBT-I and Mindfulness Techniques

-Cognitive Behavioral Therapy for Insomnia (CBT-I) is a proven, drug-free method for improving sleep by changing negative sleep thoughts and behaviors.
-Mindfulness practices, even for 10 minutes a day, help calm the nervous system and reduce anxiety-related insomnia.
+CBT-I is a proven, drug-free method for improving sleep by changing negative sleep thoughts and behaviours.
+Mindfulness practises, even 10 minutes a day, calm the nervous system and reduce anxiety-related insomnia.

 Improve Diet and Caffeine Habits